 - Age: there is no age limit for this visa.

-HOW WE CAN HELP WITH YOUR CITIZENSHIP APPLICATION
+HOW WE CAN HELP WITH YOUR APPLICATION TSS VISA APPLICATION

 Some of the main issues that can arise with a TSS application is in selecting the nominated occupation and demonstrating to the Department that the nomination is for a genuine position.

 Our Immigration Lawyers can advise you on which occupation is most appropriate for your, and with meeting the visa criteria.
 Please contact us today for further information and advice.

 If you have received a visa refusal, then the solicitors at Summit Migration may be able to assist.
 Find out more about appeals for visa refusals here.
 Alternatively, you may be eligible for Ministerial Intervention.